Peskoo/grexit/gmail.md

 # Gmail

 Here I will focus on webmail services.
 Easy to setup and secure !
-I live in Europe so most of those services will be GDPR compliant.
+I live in Europe so most of those services will be GDPR compliant except for fastmail.

 Choose the country where your data will be:
 ### Switzerland